junxit/us-congress-bills-112/metadata.md

 - 2012-08-28 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 497.
 - 2012-09-22 — Passed Senate with an amendment by Voice Vote. (consideration: CR 9/21/2012 S6664-6665; text as passed Senate: CR S6664-6665)
 - 2012-09-22 — Passed/agreed to in Senate: Passed Senate with an amendment by Voice Vote.(consideration: CR 9/21/2012 S6664-6665; text as passed Senate: CR S6664-6665)
+- 2012-09-24 — Message on Senate action sent to the House.
+- 2012-11-27 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the chair announced that further proceedings on the motion would be postponed.
+- 2012-11-27 — Considered as unfinished business. (consideration: CR H6437-6439, H6443-6444)
+- 2012-11-27 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+915.
+- 2012-11-27 — Motion to reconsider laid on the table Agreed to without objection.
+- 2012-11-27 — Mr. McCaul moved that the House suspend the rules and agree to the Senate amendment.
+- 2012-11-27 — On motion that the House suspend the rules and agree to the Senate amendment Agreed to by the Yeas and Nays: (2/3 required): 397 - 4 (Roll no. 610). (text as House agreed to Senate amendment: CR H6437)
+- 2012-11-27 — Resolving differences -- House actions: On motion that the House suspend the rules and agree to the Senate amendment Agreed to by the Yeas and Nays: (2/3 required): 397 - 4 (Roll no. 610).(text as House agreed to Senate amendment: CR H6437)
+- 2012-11-30 — Presented to President.
+- 2012-11-30 — Presented to President.
+- 2012-12-07 — Became Public Law No: 112-205.
+- 2012-12-07 — Became Public Law No: 112-205.
+- 2012-12-07 — Signed by President.
+- 2012-12-07 — Signed by President.